10 Natural Ways to Get Rid of Headaches

 Antioxidants neutralize free radicals which damage cells and tissue and are known triggers for degenerative disease.
 When free radicals are higher in presence in the body than their counterpart antioxidants, oxidative stress leads to DNA damage, protein and lipid damage and essential cellular abnormalities.

 Other clinical tests support that chiropractic care helps to naturally heal migraine headaches.
 Such studies conducted show that people experience up 90% fewer migraine attacks and close to 50% of individuals experience a weakening in the intensity of the migraine headache.
-Other studies show that chiropractic care works as effectively at relieving migraines and exhibit fewer side effects from treatment.
+Other studies show that chiropractic care works as effectively at relieving migraines and exhibits fewer side effects from treatment.
 (2)

 chiropractic, 10 Researched Benefits of Chiropractic